Piešťany: Economy

-One of important employers in the city during the communist era was the Czechoslovak electronics maker Tesla Piešťany.
-It closed down in 1991 and in 1998 its factories were acquired by ON Semiconductor, a former subsidiary of Motorola, keeping a small customer support centre in the town.
-Delipro, s.r.o., manufacturer of quartz crystals founded in 1993, is another company building on the legacy of electronics manufacturing in the region.
+One of the important employers in the city during the communist era was the Czechoslovak electronics maker Tesla Piešťany.
+It closed down in 1991, and in 1998 its factories were acquired by ON Semiconductor, a former subsidiary of Motorola, keeping a small customer support centre in the town.
+Delipro, s.r.o., a manufacturer of quartz crystals founded in 1993, is another company building on the legacy of electronics manufacturing in the region.

-Other important employers in the town include Slovak headquarters of financial services company Home Credit Slovakia.
+Other important employers in the town include the Slovak headquarters of the financial services company Home Credit Slovakia.